mozzius/topthorn-cms/src/pages/index.md

   - image: /img/cs8_9633_jn.jpg
     title: Showjumping
-    text: Unaffiliated showjumping has always been popular at Topthorn, and our Friday night showjumping evenings are often a first competition for local riders or a useful informal training show for young riders and/or horses.
+    text: Unaffiliated showjumping has always been popular at Topthorn, and our fortnightly Friday night showjumping evenings are often a first competition for local riders or a useful informal training show for young riders and/or horses.
 Our regular Mini to Metre showjumping competitions offer smaller heights in the morning, up to 1m in the afternoon with more fillers.
 Our showjumping shows offer a friendly competition environment, giving an encouraging experience to horse and rider.
   - image: /img/cs8_2770_jn.jpg
     title: British Dressage
     text: "Topthorn is proud to be a British Dressage venue, with fortnightly